Lightyear Review (2026):

 - EU: EFSA (Estonia) — Lightyear Europe AS

-- UK: FCA — Lightyear UK Ltd
+- UK: FCA (FRN 775330) — Lightyear UK Ltd

-- No PFOF — direct to exchange routing
+- No PFOF — direct-to-exchange order routing

 - US securities via Alpaca (FINRA-registered, SIPC member)

-- €20,000 — Estonian Investor Protection Fund
+- €20,000 — Estonian Investor Protection Fund (EU accounts)

 - $500,000 — SIPC on US securities via Alpaca

-- Not a bank — no deposit guarantee scheme
+- Not a bank — no deposit guarantee scheme on cash

 - Compare: Trade Republic offers €100,000 under German banking law